Want to improve your family’s diet? Instead of buying the mediocre commercial products, make junk food yourself — at home, for cheaper.

 Many of these junk foods were designed to be occasional treats, not daily fare!
 In the book Salt, Sugar, Fat, author Michael Moss interviews a number of food scientists and product developers.
 One man is quoted as saying this is how he assuages his guilt for creating whatever-junky-fake-food-thing-he-created: it wasn’t intended to be eaten every day.
 As a nation, we have made bulk consumption of snack foods and treats a regular hobby, and our health is paying the price.

-Pollan’s theory, as I understand it, is that if you had to make potato chips or fried chicken at home every time you had potato chips or fried chicken, you’d probably eat those things a lot less often.
+Pollan’s theory, as I understand it, is that if you had to make potato chips or fried chicken at home every time you had potato chips or fried chicken, you’d probably eat those things a lot less often than you do now.
 I’d like to argue that they’d probably be a bit healthier, too, because they’d be made from ingredients that you buy at the store instead of commercial Frankenfood.

 If you make “junk food” yourself, it will be: